isha-atif-dev/agentic-ops-orchestrator/README.md

 - **The agent sometimes took no action at all**, given free choice, the model would occasionally just respond with clarifying questions instead of acting, appropriate for a chatbot, wrong for a backend system with no way to ask a follow-up.
 Fixed by forcing a tool call on the first turn (`tool_choice: "any"`), then leaving it free to decide when it's actually done.
 - **The agent sometimes called the same tool twice in one run**, e.g. escalating a fraud case twice, which would create duplicate cases in a human investigator's queue.
 Prompting alone didn't reliably prevent this; fixed with a code-level idempotency guard that intercepts a repeated tool call before the real action runs again.
 - **A reproducible reasoning gap for identity theft cases**: the agent would escalate to the fraud team but not freeze the account, reasoning that the fraudulent account was separate from the existing one.
 This was a genuine, repeatable logic gap, not random variance, confirmed across multiple runs, and fixed by making the underlying reasoning ("your identity being compromised puts your existing account at risk too") explicit in the system prompt.
+- **Static assets 404'd after moving the frontend behind the API.** Serving `index.html`, `customer.html` and `dashboard.html` via routes didn't automatically serve anything they referenced, an image linked from the landing page's CSS had no route of its own.
+Fixed by mounting `frontend/assets` as a static directory, rather than adding one-off routes per file.

 ## Known limitations